PeteJobi/RealEsrganUpscalerGUI/README.md

 When you're done with the parameters, click **Select files** to select multiple files to be upscaled or **Select folder** to upscale every image and video in that folder.
 You can also drag and drop files into the window.

 NOTE: Depending on your GPU and CPU, upscaling large videos can take very long.

-## Known issues
-If your resolution scale is higher than 100%, the software may not render correctly and some UI controls may be out of view.
-There is no real fix for this.
-It's a limitation of Windows Forms.